dbs-leipzig/gradoop/README.md

 of our input graph.
 By summarizing on vertex and edge labels, we compute the schema of our graph.
-Each vertex in the resulting graph represents all vertices with the same label (e.g., Person or Group), each edge represents all edges with the same label that connect vertices from vertex groups.
+Each vertex in the resulting graph represents all vertices with the same label (e.g., Person or Group), each edge represents all edges with the same label that connect vertices from the same vertex groups.

 ```java
 EPGraphStore graphStore = FlinkGraphStore.fromJsonFile(vertexInputPath, edgeInputPath, env);